richardhenyash/artofnht/README.md

 * As a user I am searching for an artist to commission some work.
 * As a user I am searching for comic art to buy.
 * As a user I want to contact the artist.
+* As a user I want to sign up for news and new content from the artist.
 * As a user I want to browse comic art sites for inspiration.

 #### Functional Requirements
-* The user needs to be able to view a portfolio of the artist's work.
+* The user will need to be able to view a portfolio of the artist's work.
 * The user requires contact information to enable them to contact the artist.
+* The user requires the facility to sign up for news and new content from the artist.
 * The user potentially requires pricing information.
 It was decided during the initial stategy meeting with the client that pricing information would not be disclosed on the website, but would be provided on request.

 #### Constraints
 * Developer skill set - the developer is currently unable to develop an online sales capability, but this may be considered for future development phases.
 * The client is reluctant to create a social media presence on facebook, instagram etc, but does have an artist page on https://www.comicartfans.com/ which should be linked to.
 * The client has time constaints on the amount of work he can produce as he has a full time job.
-For this reason, we discussed and decided to incorporate a Subscribe option, which would allow the artist to produce art and then contact a mailing list of prospective buyers.
+For this reason, we discussed and decided to incorporate a Subscribe or Sign Up option, which would allow the artist to produce art and then contact a mailing list of prospective buyers.

 #### Business rules
 * Copyright notices - all comic book characters are copyright of their respective owners.
 The copyright notice should appear on each page in the footer.